SAP-samples/cap-service-integration-codejam/exercises/10-run-with-real-remote-delegation/README.md

       return S4bupa.run(req.query)
     })
     ```
-* The query (in `req.query`) is transparently translated into an OData query by the CAP framework
+* The query (in `req.query`) was transparently translated into an OData query by the CAP framework
-* The constructed OData query is sent to the remote system using the SAP Cloud SDK
+* The constructed OData query was sent to the remote system using the SAP Cloud SDK

 ## Summary